methodphoto/themincricketclub/1992/dowlish-wake.md

 **Result:** {{page.result}}

-I Marshall first century for The Min.
+I Marshall first century for The Min.<br />
 Partnership of 160 between I Marshall and S Barrowcliff

 ## The Min Innings